NicoRenaud/Snellius-AI-Guide/2-single-gpu/README.md

 # 2. First Run on a single GPU

 In this first example we are training a vision transformer on the [Tiny ImageNet Dataset](https://paperswithcode.com/dataset/tiny-imagenet) we have just downloaded.
-We are here using a single GPU and this example is therefore similar to what you can already run on your laptop (provided it has a GPU).
+This example is similar to the code you can already run on your laptop using a single GPU or CPU.
 The next chapters will explain how to scale up this training run to use multiple gpus on multiple nodes.

 To run the Vision Transformer example, we need to use the provided batch job script [`run.sh`](run.sh) that you can use to run the [`visiontransformer.py`](visiontransformer.py) script on a single GPU.